Helio66/Amazing-Journeys-of-Langton-s-Ant/README.md

 # Introducing Langton's Ant cellular automaton
-This automaton is an ant on a 2-coloured grid which follows the following rules : if the cell where the ant is is a white cell, she turn it to black and
+This automaton is an ant on a 2-coloured grid which follows the following rules : if the cell where the ant is is a white cell, she turns it to black and rotate to left else, the cell is a black cell, she turns it to white and rotate to right.
+Then, she move one cell forward and repete it.

+# Some nice results
+ 1) Unbounded trajectory
+      The proof was made that for every initial map, the trajectory of the ant is unbounded.
+This proof is accessible in the file
+ 2) Attractors